 - Help the gut replenish good bacteria after a period of taking antibiotics.

-Berberine can also act specifically against Candida Albicans.
-A 2011 study showed that Berberine could directly inhibit the growth of various Candida species, and it’s action also increased the effectiveness of antimycotics (12).
+Berberine can also act specifically against Candida albicans.
+A 2011 study showed that Berberine could directly inhibit the growth of various Candida species, and it’s action also increased the effectiveness of antimycotics or antifungal drugs (12).

 6. Berberine For SIBO – Small Intestine Bacterial Overgrowth